 i=1Ngaijgxig+ i=1Nlaijlxil+ i=1Ncaijcxic=bj , j=1, 2, 3…, Ne #4

-xi≥ 0 is the positivity constraint#5
+xi≥ 0, is the positivity constraint#5

 Here, aijg is the number of atoms of jth element in the ith gaseous species.
 Similarly, aijl and aijc are the number of atoms of jth element in the ith liquid and condensed species, respectively. bj is the total number of moles of the element j, originally present in the system mixture [2].
 The above Helmholtz function (Eq.
 2) is minimized with the specified constraints (Eq.
 4).
 From the obtained equilibrium species at particular temperature and pressure, released RN to the cover gas were determined using the following relation [2]: